rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 29.05.2023 - 04.06.2023

-- [ ]  Do some experiments using the implementations
+- [ ]  Add features to the Protégé plugin
 - [ ]  Start writing the new sections of the thesis
     - [ ]  About role hierarchy refinement
     - [ ]  About heuristics used during ontology repair